kykrueger/openbis/README.md

 # Welcome to pyBIS!
-pyBIS is a Python module for interacting with openBIS.
-It can be used completely independent from Jupyter or JupyterHub.
-However, in combination with Jupyter it offers a sort of IDE for openBIS, making the life of a normal user with moderate programming skills very easy.
+pyBIS is a Python module for interacting with openBIS, designed to be used in Jupyter.
+It offers a sort of IDE for openBIS, supporting TAB completition and input checks, making the life of a researcher hopefully easier.

 # SYNOPSIS